 HMI-102 Gene Therapy for Adult Patients with PKU

-Homology is conducting the Phase 2 dose expansion portion of a randomized, concurrently controlled, clinical trial (called the pheNIX study).
-HMI-102 is a gene therapy candidate designed to address the genetic cause of the disease by delivering functional copies of the PAH gene to adult patients using one of our proprietary AAVHSC vectors.
+The Phase 2 dose expansion portion of the pheNIX trial is a randomized, concurrently controlled, clinical study evaluating gene therapy candidate, HMI-102 in adults with PKU.
+HMI-102 is designed to address the genetic cause of the disease by delivering functional copies of the PAH gene to adult patients using one of our proprietary AAVHSC vectors.
 HMI-102 was granted Orphan Drug Designation and Fast Track Designation by the U.S. Food and Drug Administration and Orphan Drug Designation by the European Medicines Agency.
-Additional information about the pheNIX trial can be found at www.clinicaltrials.gov or www.phenixpku.com.

 Metachromatic Leukodystrophy (MLD)